apache/storm-site/_posts/2014-06-25-storm092-released.md

 Kafka Spout
 -----------
-This is the first Storm release to include official support for consuming data from Kafka 0.8.x.
-In the past, development of Kafka spouts for Storm had become somewhat fragmented and finding an implementation that worked with certain versions of Storm and Kafka proved burdensome for some developers.
-This is no longer the case, as the `storm-kafka` module is now part of the Storm project and associated artifacts are released to official channels (Maven Central) along with Storm's other components.
+This is the first Apache Storm release to include official support for consuming data from Kafka 0.8.x.
+In the past, development of Kafka spouts for Apache Storm had become somewhat fragmented and finding an implementation that worked with certain versions of Apache Storm and Kafka proved burdensome for some developers.
+This is no longer the case, as the `storm-kafka` module is now part of the Apache Storm project and associated artifacts are released to official channels (Maven Central) along with Apache Storm's other components.

-Thanks are due to GitHub user [@wurstmeister]() for picking up Nathan Marz' original Kafka 0.7.x implementation, updating it to work with Kafka 0.8.x, and contributing that work back to the Storm community.
+Thanks are due to GitHub user [@wurstmeister]() for picking up Nathan Marz' original Kafka 0.7.x implementation, updating it to work with Kafka 0.8.x, and contributing that work back to the Apache Storm community.

 The `storm-kafka` module can be found in the `/external/` directory of the source tree and binary distributions.
-The `external` area has been set up to contain projects that while not required by Storm, are often used in conjunction with Storm to integrate with some other technology.
-Such projects also come with a maintenance committment from at least one Storm committer to ensure compatibility with Storm's main codebase as it evolves.
+The `external` area has been set up to contain projects that while not required by Apache Storm, are often used in conjunction with Apache Storm to integrate with some other technology.
+Such projects also come with a maintenance committment from at least one Apache Storm committer to ensure compatibility with Apache Storm's main codebase as it evolves.

 The `storm-kafka` dependency is available now from Maven Central at the following coordinates: